Transamerica is a great option for term life insurance and final-expense insurance products, particularly if you don't have a perfect health profile.

-Transamerica offers two term life insurance policies, the Trendsetter Super Series and Trendsetter LB, which are quite similar with regards to their features.
-The primary difference is that the Trendsetter LB includes the opportunity to receive accelerated death benefits under a wide range of circumstances.
+Transamerica offers two term life insurance policies, the Trendsetter Super Series and Trendsetter LB, which contain similar features.
+The primary difference is that Trendsetter LB policyholders can receive accelerated death benefits under a wide range of circumstances.

 Each policy can be customized using riders, which are policy add-ons that will increase your premiums by a small amount.
 Transamerica offers the following riders for term policies:

-- Additional insured and child riders - Coverage for your spouse and children.
+- Additional insured and child riders: You can buy coverage for your spouse and children.

-- Estate protection rider - Extra coverage to pay estate taxes if they are applied to your death benefit for some reason.
+- Estate protection rider This extra coverage pays your estate taxes if they are applied to your death benefit for some reason.

-- Whole life guaranteed insurability rider - At certain points during your term, you can convert to a whole life policy without medical exams and proving insurability again.
+- Whole life guaranteed insurability rider: At certain points during your term, you can convert a term policy to a whole life policy without medical exams and proving insurability again.

-- Waiver of premium rider - If you become totally disabled, per the insurer's definition, for over 6 months, premiums are waived.
+- Waiver of premium rider: If you become totally disabled, per the insurer's definition, for over six months, premiums are waived.

-When the period of coverage ends for a Transamerica term life insurance policy, you can automatically renew coverage, but the policy turns into a 1 year term.
-This means that premiums which will increase each year as you get older and their risk increases.
-However, their term policies also have the option to be converted to a universal life insurance policy at certain points, typically when you hit a life milestone (like having a child or getting married) or reach a certain age.
+When the period of coverage ends for a Transamerica term life insurance policy, you can automatically renew coverage, but the policy turns into a one-year term.
+Premiums will increase each year as you get older and the company's risk increases.
+However, Transamerica may allow policyholders to convert to a universal life insurance policy, typically when you hit a life milestone (like having a child or getting married) or reach a certain age.

-If you primarily wanted coverage to replace your income before you retired or cover certain expenses, like a mortgage, we wouldn't recommend converting to a permanent policy as you'll pay higher premiums than if you purchased a new term policy.
+If you primarily want coverage to replace your income before you retire or cover certain expenses, such as a mortgage, we wouldn't recommend converting to a permanent policy.
+That's because you'll pay higher premiums than if you purchased a new term policy.
 However, if you've built up a broad portfolio of assets and are interested in using permanent coverage to diversify your investments or as part of an estate plan, then converting to a universal policy is a good consideration.